vicpagan/vicpagan.github.io/projects/controller-nav-sys.md

 ```

 While this is a very elementary implementation of the use of a controller to send ROS messages to the robot, it significantly improved upon the keyboard control system that was in use prior by having a more controlled regulation of ROS messages sent through the program.

+## My Overall Experience

+So far, I've really enjoyed being a part of this team and contributing to this project even if it is a lot of voluntary work on top of my already difficult course loads.
+Teaching myself Javascript, HTML/CSS, and the React framework all within the span of a few weeks just to be immediately assigned a job working directly with the control station was very stressful, but now going into my Spring 2023 semester at UH Manoa, I feel much more confident with my development of this project and have already begun to make several more improvements on top of what I have already done.

+My goal by the end of my time at RoSE is to have multiple well-developed smaller projects under my belt and get at least a couple of years of experience working with a team of developers on a large-scale project such as this.
+Hopefully, these experiences will help to make me a better software developer and assist my in my future endeavors in the field.